alfredeengreen/NoName/README.md

 - **Issues**: Report bugs or request features on GitHub
 - **Community**: Join discussions and get help from other users

-## Credits

-No Name Analytics is built with open source technologies.
-Special thanks to:

-- The Next.js team for the excellent React framework
-- The Fastify team for the high-performance web framework
-- The Drizzle ORM team for type-safe database operations
-- The Radix UI team for accessible component primitives
-- The Recharts team for beautirful data visualizations
-- The PostgreSQL and Redis communities for robust data storage solutions
-- All contributors and open source maintainers who make this project possible

 ## License and Usage

 No Name Analytics uses a dual-license model.